Australia Energy Information

 Interactive Chart Australia Natural Gas Domestic Consumption

-Coal and lignite consumption has declined sharply by 30% since 2009.
-Around 92% of the consumption goes to power generation.
+Coal and lignite consumption has declined by 35% since its peak in 2009, reaching 94 Mt in 2021.
+Most of the consumption goes to power generation (91%) and the remainder to industry.

 Graph: COAL CONSUMPTION (Mt)